 My stomach got very upset which resulted in an instant fever.
 Although the ger tent I was staying in was warm and comfortable, temperatures dropped already to -5 degrees (23 F) in September.

 I was so cold and I couldn’t get warm.
 I had to go outside and run to the hole in the ground that served as a toilet.
 No other protection than 1 thin sheet covering only half of the hole.

 To sum things up: It was the worst night of my life.
 I was so relieved to see the sun rise, because that meant the cold would soon be chased away by the morning sun.

 You’d think, it was a horrible experience and I wouldn’t advice anyone to get sick in the Gobi desert, but when I look back on it, I just feel really blessed to have experienced it.

-We were so remote from any kind of civilisation; it was not an option to go back.
+We were so remote from any kind of civilization; it was not an option to go back.
 So we continued our journey across the Gobi Desert.
 I was absolutely miserable but I felt very much alive.

 I experienced first-hand what basic conditions actually mean.
 How to make do with the things provided by nature.
-And of course, I was more than ecstatix when I could take a shower and I got a hot stove inside my ger tent a few nights later.
+And of course, I was more than ecstatic when I could take a shower and I got a hot stove inside my ger tent a few nights later.